dyslecixdev/dsa/data-structures/data-structures.md

 - delete has O(N).
 - get has O(N).

+# Doubly Linked List

+- Used to store and manage collections of dynamic elements.
+- Similar to a linked list except you can through each node starting with the head or the tail, has more efficient random access, but consumes slightly more memory due to the additional reference.

+## Doubly Linked List Methods

+- length() has ???
+- prepend has ???
+- append has ???
+- insert has ???
+- delete has ???
+- get has ???

 # Array List

 - Used to store and manage collections of dynamic elements.